HanaDev1/Test-Perceptual-Phenomenon/README.md

-# Test-Perceptual-Phenomenon
-Analyzing the Stroop Effect
+# Analyzing the Stroop Effect
 In a Stroop task, participants are presented with a list of words, with each word displayed in a color of ink.
 The participant’s task is to say out loud the color of the ink in which the word is printed.
 The task has two conditions: a congruent words condition, and an incongruent words condition.